grssnbchr/rddj-reproducibility-workflow/README.md

 ### Step 2

-Now you want to publish your RMarkdown, and, ideally, your whole R script (together with the input file) on GitHub Pages.
+Now you want to publish your RMarkdown, and, ideally, your whole R script (together with the input files) on GitHub Pages.

 Initially, and only once, you need to do the following in your working directory:

-1. Start a new branch gh-pages
+* Start a new branch gh-pages

 ```
 git checkout -b gh-pages
 ```

-2. remove everything except gitignore
+* remove everything except gitignore (need to enable an extension in Bash shells in order for this command to work)
 ```
 shopt -s extglob
 git rm -rf !(.gitignore)
 git add -u
 ```

-3. make an initial commit as well as a push to GitHub
+* make an initial commit
 ```
 git commit -m "first commit to gh-pages branch"
 ```

-### Step 3
+### Step 3 (repetitive)
 For deployment, we want the following:

 * The knitted RMarkdown file (`main.html`) should be pushed as `ìndex.html`, so it is shown on the GitHub Page
-* The R code and the input files should be made available for download as a zipped folder, so everyone can rerun the RMarkdown and/or modify the code and produce the output folder.
+* The R code and the input files should be made available for download as a **zipped folder**, so everyone can rerun the RMarkdown and/or modify the code and produce the output folder.

-In order to automate the deployment process, we create a little deploy script.
+In order to automate this deployment process, we create a little shell script.

 First, make sure you are in the master branch
 ```
 git checkout master
 ```

-Then, fire up your favorite editor and create a shellscript `deploy.sh` in the top folder, with the following content:
+Then, fire up your favorite editor and create a shell script called `deploy.sh` in the top folder, with the following content:

 ```
 #!/bin/bash